deshartman/mcp-status-callback/README.md

   - `level`: 'info' | 'error'
   - `message`: string | Error

+## Automatic Port Finding

+The CallbackHandler automatically finds an available port if the specified port is in use.
+This means you don't have to worry about port conflicts when starting the server.
+If the default port (4000) or your specified port is already in use, the server will increment the port number and try again until it finds an available port.

 ## Custom Domains

 Ngrok allows you to use custom domains with paid plans.
 This gives you a consistent URL for your callbacks, which is useful for: